mpirvu/TechXchange2003/README.md

        kubectl get pods | grep jitserver
        ```

-    6. Deploy the default AcmeAir instance:
+    8. Deploy the default AcmeAir instance:
        ```
        kubectl apply -f AcmeAirKN_default.yaml
        ```
        A message should appear in the console saying that the service was created.

-    7. Deploy the AcmeAir instance with Semeru Cloud Compiler:
+    9. Deploy the AcmeAir instance with Semeru Cloud Compiler:
        ```
        kubectl apply -f AcmeAirKN_SCC.yaml
        ```
-       OR

-       Deploy the AcmeAir instance with Semeru Cloud Compiler and InstantON:
+       Note: if you want to deploy the AcmeAir instance with Semeru Cloud Compiler and InstantON instead, then follow these steps:

+       1. Edit the KNative permissions to allow to add Capabilities (if not already done)
           ```
+          kubectl -n knative-serving edit cm config-features -oyaml
+          ```
+          and add the following line under `data:`
+          ```
+          kubernetes.containerspec-addcapabilities: enabled
+          ```
+          Save the file and exit the editor.

+       2. Create a Service Account named `instanton-sa`:
+          ```
+          oc create serviceaccount instanton-sa
+          ```

+       3. Create a Security Context Constraint named `cap-cr-scc`:
+          ```
+          oc apply -f scc-cap-cr.yaml
+          ```

+       4. Add the `instanton-sa` Service Account to the `cap-cr-scc` Security Context Constraint:
+          ```
+          oc adm policy add-scc-to-user cap-cr-scc -z instanton-sa
+          ```

+       5. Deploy the AcmeAir instance with Semeru Cloud Compiler and InstantON:
+          ```
           kubectl apply -f AcmeAirKN_SCC_InstantON.yaml
           ```

-    8. Verify that 4 pods are running:
+    10. Verify that 4 pods are running:
         ```
         kubectl get pods
         ```

 11. Apply external load
     1. Find the external address of the two AcmeAir services.
 Use